HTTP Status Codes

 Frequently Asked Questions

-Common questions about HTTP 409 error
+Common interpretation questions about HTTP 409.

 It means your request clashes with data already on the server, like trying to create a user that already exists.